limegimlet/covid_dataviz/index.md

 For a daily breakdown by department, [check out these heatmaps](confined.md){:target="_blank"}.

-## Elderly incidence rate changes TBD
+## Elderly incidence rates decreasing in more departments

+This is a much more subtle change: from 52 departments to 64 as of Nov 15.

 {% raw %}<iframe width="100%" height="500" frameborder="0" scrolling="no" src="//plotly.com/~limegimlet/315.embed?showlink=false"></iframe>
 {% endraw %}

-## ICU saturation increased in nearly all departments
+## ICU saturation increasing in nearly all departments

 By contrast, as of Nov 14 there are now _more_ departments where ICU occupancy by Covid patients (`rea%_dep`) is increasing than there were at the beginning of confinement.

 {% raw %}<iframe width="100%" height="500" frameborder="0" scrolling="no" src="//plotly.com/~limegimlet/283.embed?showlink=false"></iframe>
 {% endraw %}

-**There is good news, however: at the national level ICU occupancy has stablilized!**
+**There is good news, however**: at the national level ICU occupancy has stablilized!

 ![flattening ICU](img/icu_flattening.png)